JasmineElm/JasmineElm.github.io/_posts/2020-05-29-keeping_a_journal_in_vim.md

 For me, keeping  a simple journal, provides a easy way of reflecting on the day.
 Done right, keeping a diary has been linked to [creativity](https://www.brainpickings.org/2014/09/04/famous-writers-on-keeping-a-diary/), and [reflective learning](https://www.kent.ac.uk/learning/PDP-and-employability/pdp/reflective.html).
 Moreover, recording [one good thing per day](https://www.actionforhappiness.org/take-action/find-three-good-things-each-day)  has both mental health, and [positive habit forming](https://charlesduhigg.com/the-power-of-habit/) benefits.

 Core to my ability to maintain the habit of keeping a journal is making it _as easy as possible_ to add / maintain entries.
-My journal is a brief affair that balancesthe main benefits of capturing and reflecting on the day's events with the effort required to do so.
+My journal is a brief affair that balances the main benefits of capturing and reflecting on the day's events with the effort required to do so.

 ## Why Vim?